sotrh/learn-wgpu/docs/showcase/pong/README.md

 ## Summary

 A fun project to work on.
-It was overly architected, and kinda hard to make changes, but a good experience none the less.
+It was overly architected, and kinda hard to make changes, but a good experience nonetheless.

 Try the code down below!
 (Controls currently require a keyboard.)